 Naturally, we built up our landing page previously.
 Every article had some kind of link, CTA to it, even the youtube video had a link in its description section.

-And last but not least, we wrote these two follow-up blog articles:
+And last but not least, we wrote a follow-up blog article.

-The goal of these articles was to support our approach – and as it turned out, lots of industry experts think about the process similarly as we.
+The goal of this article was to support our approach – and as it turned out, lots of industry experts think about the process similarly as we.
 This confirmed our approach and also helped our niche marketing campaign a lot.

 Campaign channels and tools